High Falutin' (1937): Hilarious Comedy With Really Bad Timing

-Produced as an attempt to capitalize on the national hysteria surrounding the Hindenburg disaster (May 7, 1937), this comedy was written in six hours and used actual film footage from the Hindenberg explosion.
+Produced as an attempt to capitalize on the national hysteria surrounding the Hindenburg Disaster (May 7, 1937), this comedy was written in six hours and used actual film footage from the Hindenburg explosion.

 America didn't get the joke.

-Days after its release (May 28, 1937), the film prints were burned by theater managers and moviegoers.
+Days after its release (May 28, 1937), the film prints of 'High Falutin'' were burned by movie theater managers and moviegoers.